Second Season of “Rectify” Premieres to Universal Acclaim

 RECTIFY’s second season premiere is wowing audiences everywhere from Vulture to The Huffington Post, where critics are calling it “a huge artistic leap forward”

 for “one of the most complicated and strangely uplifting shows on TV.”
-See what everyone is talking about, watch the entire first episode of RECTIFY Season 2 right now.
+See what everyone is talking about.

 Read on for more: